international employment law firm alliance L&E Global

 The FA Act and some of the S&E Acts state that establishments shall remain closed on at least 1 day of every week (this is typically Sunday).
 However, the S&E Acts of certain States (e.g., Maharashtra, Karnataka and Tamil Nadu) contemplate that some establishments may remain open on all days of the week, subject to them allowing every worker a weekly holiday of at least 24 consecutive hours (and other conditions being satisfied).

 Across India, there are certain national holidays namely: Republic Day (26th January); Independence Day (15th August); and the birth anniversary of Mahatma Gandhi (2nd October).
 In addition to these, every employee would be entitled to other holidays, as may be declared by the concerned State Governments.
-In case an employee is required to work on any of these holidays, he/she will be entitled to twice the wages and also a compensatory off day.
+In case an employee is required to work on any of these holidays, he/she is typically entitled to twice the wages and also a compensatory off day.

 The S&E Acts prescribe different privilege leave/earned leave requirements, and in some States, employees may avail privilege leave only after being in service for a certain period (such as 3 months or 1 year).
 The S&E Acts also allow unutilised privilege/earned leave to be carried forward at the end of the year (subject to a limit), and also contemplate that any unutilised leave may be encashed at the time of separation from employment.